wp-plugins/what-would-seth-godin-do/readme.txt

 == Upgrade Notice ==

+= 2.0.2 =
+WWSGD now works when WordPress is installed in a separate directory from the site root.

 = 2.0.1 =
 WWSGD now works with caching plugins and is invisible to search engines.
 You can also exclude specific posts or pages from displaying the welcome message.